What Can You Do with a Degree in Project Management?

 Mid- to upper-level project management job

-- Construction manager job outlook: The BLS projects that construction project management jobs will grow by 10% nationally over the 2018-2028 period, adding an additional 46,200 job openings.
+Construction manager job outlook: The BLS projects that construction project management jobs will grow by 11% nationally over the 2020-2030 period.

 IT Project Managers